 Join us for an exclusive tour of this fascinating collection of Early Melbourne paintings.
 Drawn from the private collection of the Roy Morgan Research Centre, this unique display of oil paintings, watercolours and lithographs provides an insiders glimpse into the early beginnings of colonial Melbourne, from swamp town to the opulence and wealth of the gold rush era.
 Along your tour, notice our incredible architectural interior features and unique collection of 19th century furniture, all original and purpose-built for the building in the 1860s.

-Tour Dates: Sunday 18 September at 11am Wednesday 12 October at 11am Friday 18 November at 11am Monday 5 December ay 11am or by appointment.
+Tour Dates: Monday 5 December at 11am or by appointment.